Please access our online application system to apply for semester exchange, study abroad, and short course programs.

 If you are undertaking a short course at one of UOW’s partner institutions you may be eligible for a fee waiver from your program provider.
 In this instance, students will pay reduced, or no fees to directly to the partner university.
 Instead, students will be enrolled into a six (6) credit point UOW subject and will pay tuition directly to UOW.
 These fees can be deferred through HECS if this is your preferred tuition payment method.

 If you are undertaking a program at a partner university please contact OGSM to discuss fee payment for your program.
-For Third Party Partners, such as AIM Overseas, CIS Australia or Project Everest, students are not charged UOW tuition fees but pay a regular fee directly to the partner.
+For Third Party Partners, such as AIM Overseas, or CIS Australia, students are not charged UOW tuition fees but pay a regular fee directly to the partner.

 All UOW students who submit a short course application are automatically covered by UOW’s comprehensive travel insurance policy for the duration of their International Short Course or Internship program, including two days’ of coverage on either side.
 Please note: students will need to arrange additional travel insurance for all personal or leisure travel outside of these dates.

 These can include flights, visas and living expenses, which vary depending on the country and short course program.